sjodmak/HD-MSO-2023/SD_card_format.md

 # Linux SD Card format for Swift Recorders

 This document provides the Linux CLI command for formatting SD cards for use in Swift recorders.
-The recommended format is FAT32 with 64 KB cluster (allocation unit) size recommended.
+The recommended format is FAT32 with 64 KB cluster size.

 ## Format